 Special Assessments were created and spread over ten years for the paving of Van Vleet Road, Morrish Road and Baldwin Road.
 The Van Vleet Road Special Assessment began in 2004 with a balance of \$266,709.
+It was paid in full during the current fiscal year.
 The Morrish Road Special Assessment began in 2005 with a balance of \$138,749.
 The Baldwin Road Special Assessment began in 2007 with a balance of \$405,175.